Yvette334/alu_regex-data-extraction-Yvette334/README.md

 ## Overview

 This project is designed to extract specific types of data from large text sources using Regular Expressions.
-It is

 ## Data Extracted